- On August 23, 2022

 Airports from which helicopter tours of the Grand Canyon left

-Several helicopter trips leave Las Vegas and go to the West Rim of the Grand Canyon and Hoover Dam.
-Just over the Canyon to the west lies the Hoover Dam and the city of Las Vegas from a Vegas helicopter tour.
-If you are coming from Las Vegas and wish to visit the South Rim, you have two options: you may drive yourself to the Grand Canyon Airport in Tusayan and then take a helicopter trip from there, or you can book a tour directly from the airport.
-You may also take a day trip with a tour group and have a prop aircraft take you to Tusayan, where you can then get on a helicopter.
+Several helicopter trips depart from Las Vegas and go to the West Rim of the Grand Canyon and Hoover Dam.
+Most of the tours leave from the Las Vegas Strip.
+There is also a terminal in Boulder City.
+Make sure you check with vegas Tours when booking tofind out which terminal you will be departing from.
+If you are coming to Las Vegas and wish to visit the South Rim, you have two options: you may drive yourself to the Grand Canyon Airport in Tusayan and then take a helicopter trip from there.
+Check with your Vegas Tours agent for availabilty.
+You can also book a South Rim Bus tour with the helicopter option.

 Taking a helicopter tour of Las Vegas is a fantastic opportunity to take in sights like the Grand Canyon and the Strip.
 After dark, when the lights are on, it stands out.
 Other tour firms in Las Vegas will organize flights for you to the Grand Canyon if you depart from there.